|

 Missile Impact Testing |

-Doors have passed the "Large Missile impact"
+EAS Doors have passed the "Large Missile Impact"

-test. this test involves a nine-pound two by four,
+test.
+This test involves a nine-pound two by four,

 that is launched from an air cannon at nearly 55 mph